Alex Hibbert: Publishing

 Hibbert's first book was an account of his university years and the Tiso TransGreenland expedition, titled The Long Haul, which was published by Tricorn Books in March 2010, and launched in Stanford's travel bookstore in London.
 It attracted positive reviews from Wanderlust magazine and Sir Ranulph Fiennes.

 A paperback, Maybe, was announced as due for publishing in late May 2013.
 The subject matter is a move towards social commentary combined with expedition accounts.
 Maybe received mostly positive reviews despite some negativity regarding his forceful and direct style of peer review.

 In 2018, Polar Eskimo was published.
 The book was part travelogue and part social and political commentary surrounding Greenland's past, present and future, including indigenous rights.
 It was reviewed as 'one of the most rewarding books on exploration and wilderness' by Sidetracked.

 Television

 Hibbert competed along with fellow graduates of St Hugh's College, Oxford in the 2013 of Christmas University Challenge.
-They defeated Stirling University but did not reach the final.
+They defeated the University of Stirling but did not reach the final.